 A financial interest is not necessarily a conflict of interest.
-A person who has a financial interest may have a conflict of interest only if the church council of directors decides that a conflict of interest exists.
+A person who has a financial interest may have a conflict of interest only if the church Governing Board of directors decides that a conflict of interest exists.

 Compensation: Direct and indirect remuneration as well as gifts or favors that are not insubstantial.

-Church council: The church council of directors of the church.
-The pastor and church council will determine procedures for determining a possible conflict of interest.
+Church Governing Board: The church Governing Board of directors of the church.
+The pastor and church Governing Board will determine procedures for determining a possible conflict of interest.

 Procedures

 Duty to Disclose.
-In connection with any actual or possible conflict of interest, an interested person must disclose the existence of the financial interest and be given the opportunity to disclose all material facts to the church council and, if applicable, members of committees with governing church council-delegated powers considering the proposed transaction or arrangement.
+In connection with any actual or possible conflict of interest, an interested person must disclose the existence of the financial interest and be given the opportunity to disclose all material facts to the church Governing Board and, if applicable, members of committees with governing church Governing Board-delegated powers considering the proposed transaction or arrangement.

 Determining whether a Conflict of Interest Exists.
-After disclosure of the financial interest and all material facts, including any presentations by and discussion with the interested person, he or she shall leave the church council or committee meeting while the determination of a conflict of interest involving the transaction or arrangement is discussed and voted upon.
-The remaining church council or committee members (as applicable) shall decide, by a majority vote, if a conflict of interest exists.
+After disclosure of the financial interest and all material facts, including any presentations by and discussion with the interested person, he or she shall leave the church Governing Board or committee meeting while the determination of a conflict of interest involving the transaction or arrangement is discussed and voted upon.
+The remaining church Governing Board or committee members (as applicable) shall decide, by a majority vote, if a conflict of interest exists.

 Procedures for Addressing the Conflict of Interest

-The chairman of the church council shall, if appropriate, appoint a disinterested person or committee to investigate alternatives to the proposed transaction or arrangement.
+The chairman of the church Governing Board shall, if appropriate, appoint a disinterested person or committee to investigate alternatives to the proposed transaction or arrangement.

-After exercising due diligence, the church council or committee shall determine whether the church can obtain, with reasonable efforts, a more advantageous transaction or arrangement from a person or entity that would not give rise to a conflict of interest.
+After exercising due diligence, the church Governing Board or committee shall determine whether the church can obtain, with reasonable efforts, a more advantageous transaction or arrangement from a person or entity that would not give rise to a conflict of interest.

-If a more advantageous transaction or arrangement is not reasonably possible under circumstances not producing a conflict of interest, the church council shall determine by a majority vote of the disinterested directors whether the transaction or arrangement is in the best interests of the church, for its own benefit, and whether it is fair and reasonable.
+If a more advantageous transaction or arrangement is not reasonably possible under circumstances not producing a conflict of interest, the church Governing Board shall determine by a majority vote of the disinterested directors whether the transaction or arrangement is in the best interests of the church, for its own benefit, and whether it is fair and reasonable.
 In conformity with the above determination, it shall make its decision as to whether to enter into the transaction or arrangement.

 Violations of the Conflict of Interest Policy

-If the church council or committee has reasonable cause to believe a member has failed to disclose actual or possible conflicts of interest, it shall inform the member of the basis for such belief and afford the member an opportunity to explain the alleged failure to disclose.
+If the church Governing Board or committee has reasonable cause to believe a member has failed to disclose actual or possible conflicts of interest, it shall inform the member of the basis for such belief and afford the member an opportunity to explain the alleged failure to disclose.

-If, after hearing the member’s response and after making further investigation as warranted by the circumstances, the church council determines the member has failed to disclose an actual or possible conflict of interest, it shall take appropriate disciplinary and corrective action.
+If, after hearing the member’s response and after making further investigation as warranted by the circumstances, the church Governing Board determines the member has failed to disclose an actual or possible conflict of interest, it shall take appropriate disciplinary and corrective action.

 Records of Proceedings

-The minutes of the church council shall contain the names of the persons who disclosed or otherwise were found to have a financial interest in connection with an actual or possible conflict of interest, the nature of the financial interest, any action taken to determine whether a conflict of interest was present, and the church council or committee’s decision as to whether a conflict of interest in fact existed.
+The minutes of the church Governing Board shall contain the names of the persons who disclosed or otherwise were found to have a financial interest in connection with an actual or possible conflict of interest, the nature of the financial interest, any action taken to determine whether a conflict of interest was present, and the church Governing Board or committee’s decision as to whether a conflict of interest in fact existed.

-The minutes of the church council also shall contain the names of the persons who were present for discussions and votes relating to the transaction or arrangement, the content of the discussion, including any alternatives to the proposed transaction or arrangement, and a record of any votes taken in connection with the proceedings.
+The minutes of the church Governing Board also shall contain the names of the persons who were present for discussions and votes relating to the transaction or arrangement, the content of the discussion, including any alternatives to the proposed transaction or arrangement, and a record of any votes taken in connection with the proceedings.

 Compensation